bcgov/gwells/frontend/README.md

 ## Unit tests

+Unit tests use the jest testing framework and vue-test-utils. ```npm run test``` runs the tests and outputs coverage information to the ```test/unit/coverage``` folder.

 ```
 # run unit tests
 npm run unit

 # run all tests
 npm test

+# auto-run tests with watcher
+npm run unit -- --watch
 ```

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).